Robust preparation of ground state phases under noisy imaginary time evolution: Introduction

 So far the design of the ITE algorithms has primarily focused on the efficiency of their implementation on near-term machines---the proposed protocols attempt to minimize both the number of qubits required for the algorithm and the number of circuit layers, including measurements.
 However, another factor that has so far been mostly overlooked in studies of ITE algorithms is their stability to quantum noise arising due to coupling of the system to the environment.
 In the absence of quantum error correction, the effects of noise are ubiquitous in near-term devices where it generally tends to damage quantum information and corrupt the performance of quantum algorithms \cite{nielsen2002quantum,preskill2015lecture}.

 In this work we ask whether ITE-based ground state preparation is robust to various types of noise commonly present in experimental setups.
 To keep our considerations as general and as simple as possible, we refrain from directly modeling a particular algorithm implementing the ITE, and instead consider a black box realizing a Trotterized version of ITE~\footnote{This Trotterized approach to ITE is also implemented directly in a variety of classical algorithms for quantum many-body physics, including time-evolving block decimation~\cite{Vidal03,Vidal04} and various quantum Monte Carlo approaches~\cite{Handscomb62,Blankenbecler83,Sandvik91,beach2019making}}.
 A ``circuit" constructed in this way can be thought of as a toy model of an ITE protocol, which we further subject to noise (see Fig.~\ref{fig:schematic}).
 Within this model the ITE effectively realizes an approximate (due to the Trotter error) weak projection onto a target ground state, which may belong to a nontrivial phase, whereas noise tends to trivialize the state it acts upon.
 Here we analyze this competition between ITE and noise by investigating whether the mixed state resulting from the noisy ITE process belongs to the same nontrivial \textit{phase} as the targeted pure ground state.
-Note that this is different from the conventional task of the quantum state preparation, which amounts to preparing a state that maximizes the overlap with a target state.